I may receive a commission if you make a purchase through links in this post.

 “I feel invisible,” is a thought you’ve probably had at some point in your life.

 Feeling unappreciated by family, friends, or society is a tough place to be.
 Every person wants to feel important, respected, and valued in their own right.
-We all need to be recognized and given a pat on the back every now and then.
+We all need recognition and a pat on the back every now and then.

 But for many people, that’s not real life.
-Your days (especially as a mom) might be filled with thankless jobs of what you perceive to be a boring or insignificant life.
+Your days (especially as a mom) are probably filled with thankless jobs of what you perceive to be a boring or insignificant life.
 But that couldn’t be further from the truth.
 Let’s evaluate why the lowliest of roles are often times the most important.

 “I feel invisible,” I thought as yet another person stared at my pregnant belly instead of my face.
 Comments from passers-by in Walmart went something like, “You look like you’re ready to pop!”
 Church friends asked, “You’re still pregnant?”
 And little kids thought they had a free pass to rub my belly.